 To collect the vast amount of data required under RIPA, law enforcement agencies have or are in the process of contracting with their Computer Aided Dispatch (CAD) and Records Management System (RMS) vendors to develop software within these existing systems.

 UCI Police Department contracts with Sunridge Systems Inc. for both its CAD and RMS.
-Sunridge provides these services to 179 law enforcement agencies in California, including 6 of the 10 UC Police Departments.
+Sunridge provides these services to 179 law enforcement agencies in California, including six of the ten UC Police Departments.
 Sunridge has been developing the software so each of its customers can collect and report RIPA data.

 In October 2019, the department discovered that a change by our CAD/RMS vendor prevented us from accurately tracking officer initiated contact data.

 The release of the Racial and Identity Profiling Act (RIPA) data collection module was purported to be close at hand (a few months away), so a decision was made to stop posting data until its release because of the inaccuracies.

 In May 2020, because the system correction took longer than expected, the UCI Police Department developed a new method for capturing race data along with an audit mechanism to ensure the data is accurate and began monthly publishing of the data again.

 In January 2021, we added additional data points and a new way to review the information to make it easier for the community to have a clearer picture of contact information.
 UCIPD is actively working with the California Department of Justice to collect and upload all Racial and Identity Profiling (RIPA) data with the goal of July 2021 - two years ahead of the legally mandated timeline of 2023.